This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

-Chicken Potstickers are an amazing appetizer or light meal filled with ground chicken, shredded carrots, green cabbage, garlic cloves in a sauce mixed together then added to a dumpling wrapper and cooked.
-These are quick and easy to make!
+Homemade Chicken Potstickers are an amazing appetizer or light meal filled with ground chicken, shredded carrots, green cabbage, and other flavorful ingredients.
+They are easy to make at home and are SO much better than store-bought!

 Homemade Chicken Potstickers

-Take out will be the last thing you think of after cooking up these chicken potstickers!
+Takeout will be the last thing you think of after cooking up these chicken potstickers!
 These are so easy to make and taste SO dang good.
-One of my favorite asian recipes that are so simple to make.
-Chicken potstickers are filled with ground chicken as its protein, shredded carrots and green cabbage.
-Add in garlic cloves and green onions, some hoisin sauce and sesame oil with a beaten egg.
-This mixture creates the perfect combination of filling for this potstickers recipe.
-Simply add a small scoop to a dumpling wrapper and fold it in half, pinching off the sides, then cooked in a skillet.
+Chicken potstickers are filled with ground chicken, shredded carrots, and green cabbage.
+You can add other ingredients like garlic and ginger to ramp up the flavor.
+Simply add a small scoop to a dumpling wrapper and fold it in half, pinch off the sides, then cook in a skillet.
 It is that simple and easy!

 - Ground Chicken: This can either be from a can or already made chicken and shredded.